-FSANZ has decided to prepare a draft variation to amend Schedule 26 of the Code to include a reference to 'herbicide-tolerant canola line MON94100' in the table to subsection S26-3(4).
-The effect of the draft variation will be to permit the use or sale of food derived from this canola line in accordance with the Code.
+For the reasons summarised in this report, FSANZ has decided to approve the draft variation proposed following assessment without change.
+The draft variation amends Schedule 26 of the Code by inserting a reference to 'herbicide-tolerant canola line MON94100' in the table to subsection S26-3(4).
+The effect of the draft variation is to permit the use and sale of food derived from this canola line in accordance with the Code.